Josverl/micropython-stubs/README.md

 ## List of current firmwares and stubs
 The list of the current included firmwares, ports and boards includes stubs from the following micropython families:

  - MicroPython
  - Pycopy
  - Loboris port (ESP32)

- - M5Stack
+ - LVGL
  - EV3 / Lego
- - LVGL
+ - M5Stack

 For a full overview of all stubs check out [the documentation on read the docs](https://micropython-stubs.readthedocs.io/en/latest/firmware_grp.html), or int the repo in  [docs/firmware_grp.md](docs/firmware_grp.md)

 # Using the stubs

-To learn how to use the stubs please refer to [the documentaion on RTD](https://micropython-stubs.readthedocs.io/en/latest/02_using.html)
+To learn how to use the stubs please refer to [the documentation on RTD](https://micropython-stubs.readthedocs.io/en/latest/02_using.html)

 ## Branch Main
 The name of the default branch has been changed to `main`.